ishiel/AsteriskDirectory/README.md

 * Copy or rename `config.yml.EXAMPLE` to `config.yml` and then enter the correct details in the file.
 * If you don't have it already then install bundler by running `gem install bundler`.
 * Now run `bundle install` and this will install all the required gems.
 * Set up your chosen web server so it can serve up this application.
 This [page](http://recipes.sinatrarb.com/p/deployment?#article) may help.

+### Exclusions

+You can configure this directory tool to hide some extension numbers from the directory.
+You might do this if you want to exclude certain numbers from search results, such as fax machines or senior management staff.
+See the file `config.yml.EXAMPLE` for an example of how this works.
+If you don't want to exclude any numbers then simply delete the entire `exclusions:` section.